Government crowdsourcing: Department of State

 The Virtual Student Foreign Service is a crowd-work and eIntern program for college students.

 The Office of eDiplomacy is developing an internal crowdsourcing platform called CrowdWork that will facilitate collaborative work worldwide.
 Any office or mission will be able to post tasks online and any State Department employee with the requisite skills will be able to respond and complete the task.
 This creates an internal marketplace for foreign affairs work and matches State Department opportunities and requirements with untapped skills and experience.
 The platform is currently under development with an anticipated launch in December 2013.
 This crowd-work platform will be developed as part of an innovation toolkit for the U.S. Government.
 This project is developed through a partnership between the State Department office of eDiplomacy, the White House Office of Science and Technology Policy, the General Services Administration and the State Department Office of the Director General.
-The crowdwork element of the innovation toolkit will be developed as an open source platform for public use.
+The crowd work element of the innovation toolkit will be developed as an open-source platform for public use.

-The State Department Sounding Board is an internal ideation tool for employees to suggest improvements to the Department.
+The State Department Sounding Board is an internal ideation tool for employees to suggest improvements to the department.

 The Humanitarian Information Unit (HIU), a division within the Office of the Geographer and Global Issues at the U.S. Department of State, is working to increase the availability of spatial data in areas experiencing humanitarian emergencies.
 Built from a crowdsourcing model, the new "Imagery to the Crowd" process publishes high-resolution commercial satellite imagery, purchased by the United States Government, in a web-based format that can be easily mapped by volunteers.
 The digital map data generated by the volunteers are stored in a database maintained by OpenStreetMap (OSM), a UK-registered non-profit foundation, under a license that ensures the data are freely available and open for a range of uses.